georgebabarus/magento-filesystem-extension/docs/source/details.rst

 Also, having a specialized microservice allows improving this area independently.
 It is clear now, that this may be a big plus because website performance affects customer experience, conversions, and advertisement costs. (lately, advertisers are more and more careful about website performance)

-:ref:`Read more about Magento Files Storage as a Microservice for Magento 2. <mss>`
+:ref:`Read more about Files Storage as a Microservice for Magento 2. <mss>`

 `Subscribe for news related to media storage microservice for Magento 2. <https://magento.asset42.com/file-storage-service>`_